Advent and Christmas in Rome

 The Solemnity of the Immaculate Conception is a public holiday in Rome, and the traditional beginning of the Christmas season in Italy.

-At 12:00 noon, the Holy Father will lead the Angelus prayer in St. Peter’s Square, and at 4:00 p.m., Pope Francis will go to the Spanish Steps for the traditional act of veneration of Mary Immaculate.
+At 12:00 noon, the Holy Father will lead the Angelus prayer in St. Peter’s Square.
+At 4:00 p.m., Pope Leo XIV may continue the tradition of going to the Spanish Steps for the traditional act of veneration of Mary Immaculate.

 Why Piazza di Spagna?
 On December 8, 1857, a statue of the Immaculate Conception was placed on top of a nearly 40-foot high column near the Spanish Steps to commemorate Pope Pius IX’s promulgation of the dogma of the Immaculate Conception of Mary three years earlier.
 In 1953, Pope Pius XII begun the tradition of the Holy Father visiting the statue to place flowers at the feet of Mary and to ask for her prayers for the world.
 Rome’s firefighters than have the special mission of taking one of the Holy Father’s wreathes of flowers and place it on the arm of the statue.
 The tradition has been continued by the popes succeeding him, often also including a visit to the icon of Maria Salus Populi Romani in the Basilica of Saint Mary Major.